 Our approach focuses on the big picture of a child's life.
-We then look at what your child needs to reach their potential and develop a systematic plan to achieve these goals.
-Likewise, our approach allows parents to remain in constant contact with us, free to ask questions, and gain guidance at the speed they need.
+We then look at what the child's needs and develop a systematic plan to achieve these goals.
+Likewise, our approach allows parents and professionals to remain in constant contact with us, free to ask questions, and gain guidance at the speed they need.
 As a result, issues are identified and resolved in a proactive and cost-effective manner.
-Meanwhile, parents can feel confident that their child is being empowered to reach his true potential - to have a meaningful future.
+Meanwhile, everyone can feel confident that the children we serve are being empowered to reach their true potential and have a meaningful future.

 Now that's powerful.
 And we love being a part of it!

 Judy is a highly skilled non-attorney advocate and educational consultant with more than 15 years of experience serving families in Illinois.
 Her career has focused on educating parents about the rights of their disabled children and advocating for those rights in the schools.
 She is a trained mediator through the Center for Conflict Resolution, has consulted for the Illinois State Board of Education on issues related to special education, a long-time board member of the Learning Disabilities Association and formed the Illinois Parent Education & Resource Center, a non-profit organization providing advocacy and training for parents of disabled students.
 Her strong negotiating skills and calm demeanor bring about results-oriented IEPs and programming for her clients while protecting the fragile but vital school-family relationship.